gleich/fgh/CONTRIBUTING.md

 # Contributing

-👋 Welcome to project_name!
-Thank you for showing interest in contributing to project_name, we would love to have your contribution.
-Below are some details on how to contribute to project_name.
+👋 Welcome to fgh!
+Thank you for showing interest in contributing to fgh, we would love to have your contribution.
+Below are some details on how to contribute to fgh.
 Please read carefully!

 ## 🐛 Requesting Features/Reporting Bugs